superfly/docs/apps/app-info.html.md

 ## SSH into it

-You can use `fly ssh console` to get a prompt on a Machine in your App (as long as the Machine's Docker image includes `sh`).
+You can use `fly ssh console` to get a prompt on a Machine in your app (as long as the Machine's Docker image includes `sh`).
 You may want to connect to a specific Machine, and you can do that with `fly ssh console -s`:

 ```cmd
 fly ssh console -s